 But with Virgin Atlantic, it's just 50,000 miles to fly Delta One to Europe.
-Unfortunately, Virgin Atlantic destroyed a similar sweet spot to get to Asia for just 60,000 miles last year.
+Unfortunately, Virgin Atlantic destroyed a similar sweet spot to get to Asia for just 60,000 miles a few years back.

-Still, there's plenty of value here with redemptions to Europe – though you'll have to be flexible, as finding these seats at such cheap rates through Virgin Atlantic has gotten much harder in recent years.
+Still, there's plenty of value here with redemptions to Europe – though you'll have to be flexible, as finding these business class awards at such cheap rates through Virgin Atlantic has gotten much harder recently.
 But when you can, it's a steal.
 Here's an example.

-Delta is charging almost 350,000 SkyMiles to fly Delta One from Minneapolis-St. Paul (MSP) to Amsterdam (AMS) next year.
+Delta was charging almost 350,000 SkyMiles to fly Delta One from Minneapolis-St. Paul (MSP) to Amsterdam (AMS) earlier this month.
 That's just a one-way flight.
 Ouch.

-But you can book the exact same flight – same plane, same seat, same day – through Virgin Atlantic for just 50,000 miles.
-Factor in this 30% bonus, and you only need to transfer 39,000 Capital One miles to make it happen.
+But you could have booked the exact same flight – same plane, same seat, same day – through Virgin Atlantic for just 50,000 miles.
+Factor in this 30% bonus, and you'd only need to transfer 38,500 Capital One Venture miles to make it happen.

-Booking that for just 39,000 points is one of the best deals you'll find in the world of points and miles.
+Booking that for less than 39,000 points is one of the best deals you'll find in the world of points and miles.
 It can require some flexibility to lock in flights at these low rates.
-It all hinges on finding award availability, and you won't see that every day.
-But it's gotten a bit easier lately: We've sent Thrifty Traveler Premium members several alerts in just the last few months to book this same deal for a trip later this year or in 2023.
+It all hinges on finding award availability, and you won't see that every day – in fact, it's dried up altogether recently.
+But that's not always the case: We've sent Thrifty Traveler Premium+ members several alerts in the last few months to book this deal.

 Just remember: Never transfer points to Virgin Atlantic (or any airline) until you know the flights you want to book are available.
 These transfers are a one-way street – you can't get them back to your Capital One account.